paulpdavis3/OOPCA1/README.md

 Window:
 Works, just displays the window on the screen.

-One thing that is fully working is that the whole display should be completely dynamic, regardless of screen size.
+Some things that is fully working is that the whole display should be completely dynamic, regardless of screen size.

+The star class also creates a custom shaped star that i created using the shape fuction